Skrill

-Skrill (formerly Moneybookers) is a digital wallet provider established in 2001 which offers a multiple online payment and money transfer services.

-Skrill operates in 131 countries with the digital wallet offered in 40 currencies.
-Customers can transfer money to their Skrill wallet using multiple payment options which include by card, bank transfer, and others.
-The funds can then be used to pay merchant and users that accepts payments via Skrill or turned into cryptocurrency.
+Skrill is part of Paysafe Limited, a global payments platform.
+It is one of Paysafe's digital wallet brands and was established in 2001 to offer multiple online payment and money transfer services.
+Skrill operates in more than 100 countries with the digital wallet offered in more than 40 currencies.
+The company facilitates multiple payment options including card payments, bank transfers and local payment methods.
+The funds in a Skrill account can then be used to pay merchants and other Skrill users or converted into cryptocurrency.

-Skrill also has cross-border payments accessible to customers via its remittance service.
-The service enables customers to send money to a bank account overseas using their bank card.
+Skrill also has cross-border payments accessible to users via its remittance service.
+The service enables users to send money to a bank account overseas using their bank card.